-The Task Force has developed a plan for a Regional Stroke System that meets the goals set forth in the previous section.
+The 2016 Stroke Operations Committee (SOC) has maintained and improved a plan for the Regional Stroke System that meets the goals set forth in the previous section.
 A system is a group of individual components brought together to function in a unified manner to achieve a specific end result.
-In this case, the end result is improvement in stroke survival and outcome in our region.
+In this case, the end result is improvement in stroke survival and outcome.
 The components to some degree have separate and individual identities and functions, however, there should be an understanding, a desire, and willingness to work together in a unified effort to reach the end result.
-Since there is no legally sanctioned mandate for development and implementation of a Regional Stroke System, the only option the Task Force had was to develop a voluntary system.
-A voluntary system requires a uniquely strong commitment to stroke.
-The Regional State System is constituted by the hospitals designated as Stroke Centers and the protocols to be implemented for pre-hospital and hospital treatment of patients that have a stroke or a high probability for stroke.
-These patients will be selected based upon primary triage criteria (system entry criteria) included in the Regional Stroke Plan.
-If patients meet the primary triage criteria for system entry, the system function protocols and specialized stroke care resources at the Stroke Centers will be implemented for their care.
+There is a legally sanctioned mandate for development, implementation, and operation of a Regional Stroke System.
+The Regional State System is constituted by the hospitals designated as Stroke Centers and the protocols implemented for pre-hospital and hospital treatment of patients that have a stroke or a high probability for acute stroke as set by ADPH.
+These patients are selected based upon primary triage criteria (system entry criteria) included in the Regional Stroke Plan and routed by ATCC by secondary triage guidelines.
+If patients meet the primary triage criteria for system entry, the system function protocols and specialized stroke care resources at the Stroke Centers as implemented for their care.
 Patients who do not meet the primary triage protocols for entry into the system will not be Stroke System patients and any reference to Stroke System Patients in this document does not pertain to this group of patients.

 Systems require oversight of project concept, overall responsibility, developmental aspects, implementation, and evaluation of continuing activities.
-Such an entity is commonly referred to as a lead agency and, in this program, the proposed lead agency is the Birmingham

-Regional Emergency Medical Services System (BREMSS).
-This body has the responsibility for coordinating pre-hospital EMS and hospital Emergency Department activities in our region.
-The authority of this agency is derived from specific activity goals and plans approved by the ADPH/EMS office and the State Board of Health.
-Also, the willingness of pre-hospital and hospital healthcare providers in our region to allow BREMSS to serve as the lead agency so that stroke care in our region is systemically improved.
-The Executive Committee of BREMSS serves as the leadership body for this organization and therefore, will serve as the oversight for this program.
+Such an entity is commonly referred to as a lead agency and, in this program, the lead agency is the Birmingham Regional Emergency Medical Services System (BREMSS).
+This body has the responsibility for coordinating pre-hospital EMS and hospital Emergency Department activities in the region.
+The authority of this agency is derived from specific activity goals and plans approved by the ADPH/OEMS office and the State Board of Health.
+The Regional Advisory Council of BREMSS/ADPH/OEMS serves as the leadership body for this organization and therefore, serves as the oversight for this program under the auspices of the ADPH/OEMS program.